diceid/sample-verifier-webapp/README.md

 # sample-verifier-webapp

 The sample web application demonstrates the functionality of Verification Controller.
 Different components required for this demo are:<br>
--Wipro’s Verification controller <br>
+- Wipro’s Verification controller <br>
--Identity Wallet for Holder and <br>
+- Identity Wallet for Holder and <br>
--Verifiable Sample Web Application <br>
+- Verifiable Sample Web Application <br>

 Verification controller is hosted by us at https://vcauth.azurefd.net <br>
 Holder should have Identity Wallet application, DIWallet installed on their mobile phone.
 The wallet is available on both Android and iOS platforms.